Oma's German Apple Cake Recipe

 - Spread batter in the pan.
 Arrange apple quarters as shown.

-- Bake 50 - 55 minutes or until a wooden pick inserted in center comes out clean.
+- Bake 50 to 55 minutes or until a wooden pick inserted in center comes out clean.

 - Cool in pan on wire rack.
 Remove the cake from pan.